imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

 ## How to share assets and media collections?

-You can share files, folders, and media collections with other restricted media library users and user groups, or with an external user from outside your ImageKit environment.
+You can share files, folders, and media collections with other restricted media library users and user groups, or with an external user from outside your ImageKit account.

 - [Share files and folders](./share-files-and-folders.md)
 - [Share media collection](./share-media-collection.md)